jonathanweiss/component-manager/README.md

 });
 ```

-We've successfully decoupled loading markup into the DOM with the creation of instances of the jQuery tab plugin.
-The small snippet that loads markup into the page doesn't need to know about components and the ComponentManger doesn't need to know any specifics about how a component works.
+We've successfully decoupled loading markup into the DOM from the creation of instances of the jQuery tab plugin.
+The small snippet that loads markup into the page doesn't need to know about components and the ComponentManager doesn't need to know any specifics about how a component works.
 Any specific code can, of course, be used in the callbacks.

 Example 6: How to use component-specific code in a callback: